 Lutz violated the terms of that probation when he was arrested and charged with another breaking and entering by Livonia Police on July 9, 1973 Lutz was found guilty of that charge and sentenced to one year in the Detroit House of Correction He was subsequently brought before Judge Templin for violating parole and sentenced to the term in the state prison.
 In Northville A 19-year-old Northville youth was treated for facial cuts early Sunday morning following a one-car accident on Griswold at Butler Street.
-Gary L Stec of 42130 Sutters Lane was taken to St. Marv hospital after he lost control of the car he was driving, slid into a snow bank and then hit a road sign and utility pole Police said Stec was southbound on Griswold when the accident took place at 4:05 An empty Northville school bus was involved in a minor accident Monday morning on Center Street just north of Base Line Road.
-Police said the southbound bus driver attempted to stop on slippery roads shortly before 8 a.m but the rear of the bus slid into a northbound pick-up truck Investigating officers said 43 feet of tracks were found before the bus came to rest in A Northville man sustained a cut forehead shortly before' noon Friday following an accident at North Center and Randolph streets.
+Gary L Stec of 42130 Sutters Lane was taken to St. Mary hospital after he lost control of the car he was driving, slid into a snow bank and then hit a road sign and utility pole Police said Stec was southbound on Griswold when the accident took place at 4:05 An empty Northville school bus was involved in a minor accident Monday morning on Center Street just north of Base Line Road.
+Police said the southbound bus driver attempted to stop on slippery roads shortly before 8 a.m. but the rear of the bus slid into a northbound pick-up truck Investigating officers said 43 feet of tracks were found before the bus came to rest in a snow bank A Northville man sustained a cut forehead shortly before noon Friday following an accident at North Center and Randolph streets.
 Roy S. Matheson of 322 North Rogers was taken to St. Mary hospital for treatment.
 According to police reports, Matheson was eastbound on Randolph, stopped for the stop sign and pulled out in front of a northbound vehicle driven by Paul B. Parris of 19850 Smock.
-Parris was not injured Matheson was ticketed for failing to yield to oncoming traffic Break-ins of three homes in the Hill, Novi, Grace street area are being investigated by city detectives this week In each case, only money was taken from the homes while the occupants were away for only a short length of time, police said.
-Last Wednesday, \$30 was taken from the kitchen of a home on Hill Street between 7:30 and 8:30 p m Sunday, another home on Two cadets have been Hill Street was entered and a recently hired by Northville total of \$8 taken between 10.45 a.m. and 12:15 p.m The money was contained in a piggy bank and jewelry box Monday between 2.20 and 4:55 p.m , a home on Grace Street was entered and \$140 taken from a newelry box.
+Parris was not ınjur,ed Matheson was ticketed for failing to yield to oncoming traffic Break-ins of three homes in the Hill, Novi, Grace street area are being investigated by city detectives this week In each case, only money was taken from the homes while the occupants were away for only a short length of time, police said.
+Last Wednesday, \$30 was taken from the kitchen of a home on Hill Street between 7:30 and 8:30 pm Sunday, another home on Two cadets have been Hill Street was entered and a recently hired by Northville total of \$8 taken between 10.45 a.m. and 12:15 p.m money was contained in a piggy bank and jewelry box Monday between 2.20 and 4:55 p.m , a home on Grace Street was entered and \$140 taken from a jewelry box.
 Investigating officers said footprints were found at the scene of the third break-in Slippery streets were listed as contributing factors in four accidents' reported to police last Tuesday and Wednesday A three-car chain reaction collision was reported about 7:30 p.m Tuesday on South Main at Seven Mile Road and exactly three hours later, two cars were involved in a rear end collision on South Main at Silver Spring Wednesday, two cars were damaged at Eight Mile and Novi Road when one slammed into the rear of another at 6:45 a m.
-At 4:30 pm the same day, a similar crash took place on North Center at Eight Mile ICE SKATING LESSONS Offered by the PARKS & RECREATION at the
+At 4:30 pm the same day, a similar crash took place on North Center at Eight Mile ICE SKATING LESSONS vations by calling the school at 349-5159 between 8 a.m. and 4 p m. on Thursday or Friday, There is no fee for attending the clinic, but Dr. Ditzhazy noted that participants should plan to attend each of the four February 14 or 15 sessions Offered by the PARKS & RECREATION at the